Written CairoVolt Warranty Delivery Within Egypt

 Can the same power bank charge iPhone and Samsung at full speed?▼

-Yes, if the power bank supports at least USB-C PD 45W, it will charge S26 Ultra with full Super Fast Charging (45W) and iPhone 17 Pro Max at full speed (30W, phone cap).
-Anker ZOLO A1681 45W (2,200 EGP) is the optimal shared choice.
+Yes, if the power bank supports at least USB-C PD 60W, it will charge S26 Ultra with full Super Fast Charging (60W) and iPhone 17 Pro Max at full speed (40W, phone cap).
+The Anker PowerCore III Elite 26K 60W (2,300 EGP) is the optimal shared choice.
 A 22.5W power bank will throttle S26 Ultra to half its speed.

 Does Galaxy S26 Ultra support Qi2 magnetic like MagSafe?▼

-Yes, S26 Ultra supports Qi2 at 15W wireless with magnetic attachment, but the ecosystem is weak compared to MagSafe.
-Most MagSafe power banks on the market are designed for iPhone's precise magnetic diameter — they do not snap firmly onto S26 Ultra.
-Best for Samsung currently: a 45W PD wired power bank.
+Yes, S26 Ultra supports Qi2 at up to 25W wireless, but it has no built-in magnets — magnetic alignment and the full 25W require a separate Qi2 magnetic case.
+The ecosystem is weaker than MagSafe, and most MagSafe power banks on the market are designed for iPhone's precise magnetic diameter — they do not snap firmly onto S26 Ultra.
+Best for Samsung currently: a 60W PD wired power bank.

 iPhone 17 Pro Max battery is smaller than S26 Ultra — does that mean shorter usage life?▼